getlarge/aedes/README.md

   packet to arrive, defaults to `30000` milliseconds
 * `id`: id used to identify this broker instance in `$SYS` messages, defaults to `uuidv4()`
-* `decodeProtocol`: function called when a valid buffer is received, see [instance.decodeProtocol()](#decodeProtocol)
+* `decodeProtocol`: function called when the first valid buffer is received, see [instance.decodeProtocol()](#decodeProtocol)
 * `preConnect`: function called when a valid CONNECT is received, see [instance.preConnect()](#preConnect)